Keyboard shortcuts

 OptionDescription

--o, --overwriteWhen used with -f, overwrite the file on each write instead of appending.
-Only the latest measurement is kept in the file.
+-o, --overwriteWhen used with -f, truncate the file before each write instead of appending.
+Only the latest data row/value is kept; overwrite-mode CSV does not keep a header.
 Useful when another program is polling the file.

--i, --numericPrint only a bare numeric value (watts, two decimal places) with no labels or ANSI formatting.
+-i, --numericOutput only a bare numeric value (watts, two decimal places) with no labels or ANSI formatting.
 Useful for piping or scripting.
-The value printed is total power by default, or the selected component if -c is set.
+The value is total power by default, or the selected component if -c is set.

--s, --silentSuppress all terminal output.
-CSV export, ring buffer, and API remain active.
+-s, --silentSuppress terminal output.
+File export, ring buffer, and API remain active.
 Useful when running in the background.

 -r, --ringbufferWrite power data to a shared-memory ring buffer every second.
 See Exporting Power Data for paths and data layout.